curv3d/curv/docs/Shape_Atlas.rst

 1. Try to optimize the above approach.
 Maybe build a balanced space partitioning tree at compile time, walk the tree during SDF evaluation.
-   Maybe try to optimize the representation by combining coplanar triangles into polygons, looking for symmetries, etc.
+   Maybe try to optimize the representation by combining adjacent coplanar triangles into polygons, detecting symmetries, etc.
    Our goal is to exactly reproduce the polyhedron described by the STL file.
 This will work much better, but we likely still won't be able to import the Yoda bust on Thingiverse (614278 triangles).